Introduction

 Step 1: Research Locations and Rental Markets

 The cheapest market is rarely the best investment.
-Focus your research on these key indicators:
+Key indicators for rental market research include:

-- Vacancy rates — Target markets below the national average of 7.2%
+- Vacancy rates: Markets below the national average of 7.2% are generally favorable

 The combination of higher average rents and low vacancy rates signals a healthy rental market.
 ATTOM data shows that rents outpaced home price growth in 55% of markets, making market selection critical for cash flow.